Marriage at St. John’s

 Please note that St John’s, as an Anglican church, may only be used for the purposes of Anglican worship with an Anglican priest presiding.
 It is not possible for the church to be “hired out” or “used” for other purposes, nor is it possible for clergy (priests, ministers or pastors) from churches other than the Anglican Church to conduct marriages at St John’s.
 Ordained ministers of other churches may, however, assist and participate, usually at the point of the homily (sermon) and / or prayers.
 Couples desiring this must contact St John’s to discuss and to obtain approval to do so, before inviting another minister to participate.
 Under no circumstances may a civil celebrant preside at, nor lead, any part of a marriage service at St John’s.

 All couples being married at St John’s must arrange to meet with the celebrant to complete and sign a Notice of Intention to Marry (NOIM) form, which must be lodged with the celebrant at least one month prior to the wedding date.
 It is best to complete this requirement as soon as possible.
+The form may be accessed through this link to the NSW NOIM Form

 To complete the NOIM form both parties to the marriage will need to supply original birth certificates or extracts, or if one or both were born overseas, a passport issued by a country other than Australia is acceptable.